Please Note: Information is updated regularly, so please check back.

 What should I expect?

 The key word is CRITIQUE.
 It is not intended as a “pitch,” nor is it a query.
 The agent or editor is not expected to evaluate the ten-pages on an acceptance/rejection basis.
 You will receive a critique of your work.
 The technique may vary from person to person, but you will receive a critique by a professional.
-You will receive an email with information about where to send your pages after you register.
+You will be contacted in late December or early January with more information and where to submit your pages.

 What is it?